 Let us define $(\tilde B_k)_{1\le k\le N}$.
 As $N=2\cdot n^2$, there is a bijection:

 Let:

-The sets $(\tilde B_k)_k$ are $\epsilon^2/n^2$-distant, included in $\T\times \R/2\Z \setminus (\{0\}\times \R/2\Z \cup \T\times \{0\})$ and have volume:
+The sets $(\tilde B_k)_k$ are $\epsilon^2/n$-distant, included in $\T\times \R/2\Z \setminus (\{0\}\times \R/2\Z \cup \T\times \{0\})$ and have volume:

-Now we shall determine in which $\tilde B_k$ each $B_{i,j}$ is sent to.
-To visualize this attribution, one can interpret each box $B_{i,j}$ as a colored pearl, each row $(B_{i,j})_{1\le i\le N/2}$ as a necklace and each $\tilde B_k$ as a pearl case of same color, see \cref{figure_emergence}.
+Now we shall determine in which $\tilde B_k$ each $B_{i,j}$ is sent.
+To visualize this attribution, one can interpret each box $B_{i,j}$ as a colored pearl, each row $(B_{i,j})_{1\le i\le N/2}$ as a necklace and each $\tilde B_k$ as a package for pearls of the same color, see \cref{figure_emergence}.
 Hence a map $h$ which sends each $B_{i,j}$ into a certain $\tilde B_k$ define a coloring of each necklace.
 We are going to fix a coloring given by the lemma below.
-In the langage of colored necklace, it sates that we use $N$ colors of pearls such that any pair of necklaces have at least a quarter of their pearls of different colors and such that each color is used approximately evenly among all the necklaces. \begin{lemma} For every $N=4\cdot n^2$ sufficiently large, there is a map:
+In the language of colored necklaces, it states that $N$ colors suffices to color $M$ necklaces of $N/2$ pearls each such that any pair of necklaces has at least a quarter of their pearls of different colors and such that each color is used approximately evenly among all the necklaces. \begin{lemma} For every $N=4\cdot n^2$ sufficiently large, there is a map:

-such that: \begin{enumerate}[(1)] \item For every $k\in \{1,\dots, N\}$, it holds $\# C^{-1}(\{k\}) \le M(1+\epsilon^3/n^2) /2 $. \item For every $j\neq j'$, it holds $\frac2N \#\{(i,i'): C(i,j)=C(i',j')\}<3/4$.\end{enumerate} \end{lemma} This lemma is a development of the second step of \cite[Prop 4.2]{BBochi21}.
+such that: \begin{enumerate}[(1)] \item For every $k\in \{1,\dots, N\}$, it holds $\# C^{-1}(\{k\}) \le M(1+{\epsilon/M}) /2 $. \item For every $j\neq j'$, it holds $\frac2N \#\{(i,i'): C(i,j)=C(i',j')\}<3/4$.\end{enumerate} \end{lemma} This lemma is a development of the second step of \cite[Prop 4.2]{BBochi21}.
 It is proved below.

 By (1), for every $1\le k\le N$, it holds: